NEWS AND NOTES!!!

 ATTENTION BREAKAWAY ROPERS!!!

 At all rodeos, breakaway string is provided by the student director, via III.
 Event Rules #5.
 String will be provided and will be inspected by designated official before each contestant competes.
 PLEASE be sure to use the string provided at the rodeos, it will be hanging around the chute box area, and be sure it is tied securely to your saddle horn.
+Be respectful, please take only 1-2 pieces of string!
 THANK YOU!